 After you download the MyKeyPair key, you will want to store your key in a secure location.
 If you lose your key, you won't be able to access your instance.
 If someone else gets access to your key, they will be able to access your instance.

 Select your operating system below to see instructions on where to save your SSH key.

 After you have stored your key pair, click Launch Instance to start your Linux instance.

 e.
 Click View Instances on the next screen to view your instances and see the status of the instance you have just started.

 f.
 In a few minutes, the Instance State column on your instance will change to "running" and a Public IP address will be shown.
 You can refresh these Instance State columns by pressing the refresh button on the right just above the table.
-Copy the Public IP address of your AWS instance, so you can use it when we connect to the instance using SSH in Step 3.
+Copy the Public IP address of your Amazon Web Services instance, so you can use it when we connect to the instance using SSH in Step 3.

 After launching your instance, it's time to connect to it using SSH.

 Windows users: Select Windows below to see instructions for installing Git Bash which includes SSH.

 Mac/Linux user: Select Mac / Linux below to see instructions for opening a terminal window.

 You can easily terminate the instance from the Amazon EC2 console.
 In fact, it is a best practice to terminate instances you are no longer using so you don’t keep getting charged for them.